 - Out of over 149,000 small business owners, only 3,777 are self-employed minorities.

-- The top 3 industries with the largest number of small business employees are:
+- Three industries employ the largest numbers of small business employees: